 So, over to you, what are the necessary steps when you want to pursue a career in CR?

-Here are some general hints, on how to find jobs in sustainability (kept at a broad level as many factors vary with the country, the company size and the specific role you are looking for):
+Not everyone is fortunate enough to find jobs that they love doing.
+To those who are passionate abut sustainability, here are some general hints on how to find jobs in sustainability (kept at a broad level as many factors vary with the country, the company size and the specific role you are looking for):

 - Build up your skills, based on your ideal role profile: First and foremost you should have an idea of the role you want to work in, ideally by the latest when you choose your master studies.
 On the corporate level there are several options.
 Within a central Corporate Responsibility (CR) team (e.g. at Allianz our central CR team coordinates the group-wide activities) you have different roles which range from strategy and governance, to reporting and rating to environmental management, managing social programs and donations, to communicating the efforts internally and externally.
 On top you can find further roles in different departments, e.g. an HR specialist managing internal social topics (e.g. diversity and inclusion projects), a procurement specialist implementing sustainable sourcing practices and an investment expert applying ESG (Environmental, Social, Governance) This differs widely by industry and you will find experts in engineering on the production and packaging site, geologists in mining companies and so on.
 Hence, the industry plays a role but also the area of expertise you choose.
 So focus on the role you imagine to work in as early as possible, but keep an open mind at the same time.